twse/random-stuff/FontCreator Data Files and Registry Keys.md

 ﻿## Notes
 * The cursor remains "Busy" when saving fonts and doing other stuff in the background.
 * All versions can save all unaltered opened fonts from the menu (**File: Save All**).
-In double-byte versions of Windows, the system displays a critical error saying "List index out of bounds (0)" if done repeatedly.
+In Windows 2000 & above, the system displays a critical error saying "List index out of bounds (0)" if done repeatedly.
-* Exiting the program may create invalid font(s) and play the Critical Stop sound from the PC speakers.
+* Exiting the program when saving may create invalid font(s) and play the Critical Stop sound from the PC speakers.
 * The program displays a critical error saying "Access violation" when closing after doing some operations – the font(s) may be invalid.
 * Glyphs stored in the clipboard in version 1.0 until 6.0 will have either the words **Glyph Contours** for contours or **Glyph Data** for the entire glyph.
 * Glyphs stored in the clipboard in version 7.0 will have the words **Font Data**.